Select Page

 Hobas CHOSEN FOR WATER PROJECTS

-Hobas centrifugally cast fiberglass pipes and joints have been used for potable water service internationally since 1969.
-The CCFRPM pipe’s high strength pipe wall, leak free couplings and hydraulically efficient interior provide long maintenance free life along with decreased pumping cost.
-The pipe’s inherent corrosion resistance means that even in corrosive soils or electrically charged areas, no cathodic protection is needed.
-The potable water pipes are centrifugally cast, fiberglass reinforced, polymer mortar, the same proven construction as all Hobas pipe.
+Hobas Pipe U.S.A., Inc.’s fiberglass reinforced polymer mortar pipes and joints have been used for potable water service internationally since 1969.
+The FRMP pipe’s high strength pipe wall, leak free couplings and hydraulically efficient interior provide long maintenance free life along with decreased pumping cost.
+The pipe’s inherent corrosion resistance means that even in corrosive soils, no cathodic protection is needed.
+The potable water pipes are fiberglass reinforced, polymer mortar, the same proven construction as all Hobas pipe.

 Tested and Approved

-Hobas Centrifugally Cast Pipe Systems are certificated and officially approved for potable water in many of the most highly populated countries including USA, Germany, United Kingdom, Spain, Poland, Romania, Hungary, Austria, Bulgaria and many more.
+Hobas Pipe U.S.A., Inc. FRPM Systems are certificated and officially approved for potable water in many of the most highly populated countries including USA, Germany, United Kingdom, Spain, Poland, Romania, Hungary, Austria, Bulgaria and many more.

 Additionally, these pipes are manufactured in accordance with and meet the performance requirements of AWWA C950, Fiberglass Pressure Pipe Standard.
 The water pipes are suitable for many types of installation including open cut (direct bury), slip lining, jacking or microtunneling, tunnel lining and aboveground.